 Olga also helped to develop a Vaganova based Syllabus for the Senior school at Central School of Ballet.

 Olga taught ballet for Junior and Pre-graduation classes at The Vaganova Ballet Academy.
-Her former student are now dancing in leading Russian and International Companies.
+Her former students are now dancing in leading Russian and International Companies.

-Currently Olga is teaching at English National Ballet School and Central School of Ballet and Russian Imperial Ballet School.
+Currently, Olga is teaching at English National Ballet School and Central School of Ballet.

-Olga is one of most highly regarded Character tutor in the UK.
+Olga is one of the most highly regarded Character tutors in the UK.

 "Olga Semenova is clearly not only knowledgeable but inspirational".